DomainKeys Identified Mail (DKIM)

 DKIM or DomainKeys Identified Mail (DKIM) is a protocol that uses encryption to verify the sender of an email address.
-This protocol helps your recipients know that that the email is really coming from your servers, or servers you authorized to send on your behalf, and not from people pretending to be you.
+This protocol helps your recipients know that the email is really coming from your servers, or servers you authorized to send on your behalf, and not from people pretending to be you.

 Below you will find 2 records that need to be added to your DNS.
 This is accomplised by adding the record to your DNS Zone Files or though a tool provided by your hosting company.